 What to do if your card is breached?

-Click the Archive button, and all breaches will move to the archive, which you can access later if needed.
+Once you've taken care of it, click the Archive button, and all breaches will move to the archive, which you can access later if needed.

 The image below shows how the dashboard looks like once you archive the previous breaches.